 Firstly, spring in Vancouver is often wet so plenty of spring trips will be rainy.

-Secondly, even when the sun shines in the summer, it can be cold and windy out in the ocean. pack accordinly.
+Secondly, even when the sun shines in the summer, it can be cold and windy out in the ocean.
+Pack accordingly.

 Thirdly, the whales in Canadian waters, as well as all marine mammals are protected.
 The rules for whale watching and approaching marine mammals, which are now in effect, provide a minimum approach distance of 100 meters for most whales, dolphins, and porpoises to legally protect these animals from human disturbances.

 Additionally, the distance requirement will be greater for certain marine mammals, including killer whales in B.C. because of the threats they already face.
-Keeping 200 metres away from killer whales in BC and the Pacific Ocean and keeping 400 metres away from all killer whales in southern BC coastal waters between Campbell River and just north of Ucluelet* (June 1 – May 31).
-Vessel operators will also be asked to turn off their echo sounders and turn engines to neutral idle, if safe to do so, when a whale is within 400 metres.
+Keeping 200 meters away from killer whales in BC and the Pacific Ocean and keeping 400 meters away from all killer whales in southern BC coastal waters between Campbell River and just north of Ucluelet* (June 1 – May 31).
+Vessel operators will also be asked to turn off their echo sounders and turn engines to neutral idle, if safe to do so, when a whale is within 400 meters.

 What to Pack when Whale Watching in Vancouver

 Despite the warm summer weather, being out on the water can be much colder!
-Even in July and August make sure to wear a warm coat for when you are on an outer deck.
+This is one of the most popular things to do in the summer but even in July and August make sure to wear a warm coat for when you are on an outer deck.
 When I went with my son on a Price of Whales tour, we even wore a toque and gloves!
 There were many unprepared travelers who were not prepared for the cold wind!